-Rule Overview Community Property Rules One-half of the couple's total countable income is counted for the customer.
-Name-on-Check Rules Only the income that is in the customer's name or that the customer has ownership rights to is counted as income to the customer.
+Rule Overview One-half of the couple's total countable income is counted for the customer.
+Only the income that is in the customer's name or that the customer has ownership rights to is counted as income to the customer.
 NOTE This is used only when the customer is not eligible using the community property calculation.